 .What Pressing Is

-Pressing uses the weight of the iron itself to create seam allowances that might
+uses the weight of the iron itself to create seam allowances that might

-put together, lost millimeters on each piece can mean a big difference in the end
+result in lost fabric.
+In a work such as a quilt, which requires many piecesput together, lost millimeters on each piece can mean a big difference in the end

 product.
 Pressing quilt blocks as they are made eliminates this problem.
 Finally,